ibm-functions/package-cloud-object-storage/README.md

 # Deploy Cloud Object Storage Package with IBM Cloud Console

 ## Deploy Package from the UI
-In the Cloud Functions console, go to the Create page External link icon.
+In the Cloud Functions console, go to the [Create page](https://console.bluemix.net/openwhisk/create).

 Using the Cloud Foundry Org and Cloud Foundry Space lists, select the namespace that you want to install the Object Storage package into.
 Namespaces are formed from the combined org and space names.